teod/react-network-query/README.md

 );
 ```

-Now you may create `<Query>` and `<Mutation>` components in this React tree that are able to make REST network calls and save response as state.
+Now you may create `<Query>` and `<Mutation>` components in this React tree that are able to make REST network calls and save the response as a state.

 Connect one of your components to your REST server using the `<Query>` component: